Mario Williams: Professional career

-2006 NFL Combine

 Houston Texans

 Despite draft analysts predicting that the Houston Texans would pick Reggie Bush with the first overall pick in the 2006 NFL draft, they instead selected Williams and signed him to a six-year, $54 million contract.

-On October 1, 2006, Williams recorded his first sack and a half against Miami Dolphins' quarterback Daunte Culpepper in the Texans' first win of the season (score 17-15).
-Three weeks later, Williams sacked Jacksonville Jaguars quarterback Byron Leftwich and recovered a fumble in the Texans' 27-7 upset.
+On October 1, 2006, Williams recorded his first sack and a half against Miami Dolphins' quarterback Daunte Culpepper in the Texans' first win of the season (score 17–15).
+Three weeks later, Williams sacked Jacksonville Jaguars quarterback Byron Leftwich and recovered a fumble in the Texans' 27–7 upset.
 In the 2006 season, Williams started all 16 games with 47 tackles, 4.5 sacks, and 1 forced fumble.

 Early in the 2007 season, Williams played well, with an outstanding performance in the first game.
 Williams made five tackles, two sacks, and returned a fumble by Kansas City Chiefs fullback Kris Wilson for a touchdown.
 He had particularly big games against the Denver Broncos and Tennessee Titans, sacking quarterback Jay Cutler 3.5 times and quarterback Vince Young 2.5 times in one game each.
 His first sack of 2007 was of Peyton Manning.
 Before the game, Indianapolis Colts coach Tony Dungy compared Williams to Colts Pro Bowl defensive end Dwight Freeney.
 Williams finished the 2007 season by starting all 16 games with 59 total tackles and 14 sacks.

 The 2007 season was a year that Williams answered many of the critics that he gained because of his lofty top draft pick status.
 In 2007, through 15 games, Williams accounted for 48 percent of the Texans' sacks, a higher percentage than any other player.
 Williams was a first-team All-Pro selection by the Sporting News.
 Williams was not elected to the Pro Bowl game, but was voted an alternate to the game.

 In 2008, Williams amassed 12 sacks and 53 tackles in 16 games (all starts).
 This effort included three sacks and one forced fumble in the Texans' first ever Monday Night Football game on December 1, 2008.
 For his efforts, Williams was selected for his first Pro Bowl as a starter and was a first-team All-Pro selection by the Sporting News for the second consecutive season.
 Williams was again selected to the Pro Bowl after the 2009 season.

 On December 15, 2010, the Texans announced they were placing Williams on injured reserve for the remainder of the season with an inflamed hernia.
 Williams had been struggling since September with injuries, though he still ranked in the top third in the NFL in sacks with 8.5 through 13 games.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2011.